 - Choose fresh crab: Freshness is key when it comes to seafood.
 Look for live or freshly cooked crab if possible.
 If you’re buying pre-packaged crab meat, check the expiration date and ensure it is well within the recommended time frame.

-- Opt for lump crab meat: Lump crab meat consists of larger, whole pieces of crab meat, usually from the body of the crab.
+- Opt for lump crab meat: Lump crab meat is made of larger, whole pieces of crab meat, usually from the body of the crab.
 It has a sweet and delicate flavor, perfect for crab cakes.
-Jumbo lump crab meat, which is even larger pieces from the crab’s back fin area, is the highest quality but will be more expensive.
+Jumbo lump crab meat, which is even larger pieces from the crab's back fin area, is the highest quality but will be more expensive.

 - Check for shell fragments: Whether you’re buying whole crabs or crab meat, examine the product carefully for any shell fragments or cartilage.
 These can affect the texture and enjoyment of your crab cakes.
 High-quality crab meat should be relatively free from shells.